kenyonator/xanadu/README.md

 # Xanadu
 Created by: Pamela Kenyon

-A virtual service spin up repo using Express for JavaScript.
+A virtual service spin up repo using express js.
 Hope you enjoy using it!